dinoradulovic/k8s-create-flux-cd/README.md

-# Scripts to set up CD with Flux CD
+# Continious Delivery with Flux CD

-Flux is a technology that allows us to implement Continous Delivery in GitOps way.
+Contains scripts to set up FluxCD for Continous Delivery in GitOps way.

 It syncs the cluster with the described state in a Git repository.